BEASST: Behavioral Entropic Gradient based Adaptive Source Seeking for Mobile Robots: Introduction

 \item \textit{BEASST Framework:} Real-time adaptive behavior tuning that autonomously refines control policies, enabling smooth transitions between aggressive exploration and cautious exploitation for expedited convergence, particularly effective in weak-signal scenarios.

-\end{itemize} We validate our framework through several ROS-Unity simulation environments with different configurations and several comparisons with frontier-based SS methods like Infosploration~\cite{CN-JR-CH:21}, Behaviorsploration~\footnote{Is an extension of Infosploration by incorporating BE to evaluate information gain of frontiers during the exploration phase} and random frontiers.
+\end{itemize} We validate our framework through several ROS-Unity simulation environments with different configurations and several comparisons with frontier-based SS methods like Infosploration~\cite{CN-JR-CH:21}, Behaviorsploration~\footnote{Is an extension of Infosploration by incorporating BE to evaluate information gain of frontiers during the exploration phase.} and random frontiers.
+Moreover, we show BEASST exhibits strong robustness to noisy gradients in these environments, and maintains convergence and performance under bounded Gaussian disturbances consistent with our theoretical stability guarantees.